Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on March 3, 2016.

 Ultimately, the only person who has any real influence on how you divide your nutrient intake/calorie limit is you.

 A lot goes into planning, preparing, and following a diet.
 Trying to balance what you like to eat with what you should be eating to maintain a healthy weight and body composition can be tricky.
-When you start keeping track of calories, things can get complicated easily.
+Don’t punish yourself with a extremely low-carbohydrate diet because it will probably be unsustainable.
+But if you want to make improvements, a good guide would be a diet that is low-sugar and low in saturated fats and high in healthy fats (like Omega-3s) and protein.